Erta Ale Facts

 These will occasionally flow out the south side of the volcano, to the terrain below.

 The volcano is most famous for the longevity of its lava lake which has been present and active since at least 1906.

 Lava lakes are exceedingly rare.
 Erta Ale is one of only six volcanos known to possess such formations, and the geological marvel of the lava lake there is the longest continuous one on earth.

 Erta Ale is centered over what is popular as the East African Rift.
 This provides it with a continual flow of fresh lava.

-Aside from these generalities, little specific data is available.
+However, aside from these generalities, little specific data is available.
 Though activity is continual, actual eruptions are rare.

 The last major eruption occurred on September 25, 2005.
 At that time, thousands of people had to flee the nearby area.